LokiBoo/OrderAggregator/src/OrderAggregator/README.md

 ## Features

 - Aggregates orders from multiple sources
-- Generates a consolidated order
+- Generates and export a consolidated order
-- Supports customization of aggregation logic
+- Supports customization of aggregation and export logic
 - Supports JWT authentication

 ## Usage